Sammit07/Electric-Vehicle-Insights-Dashboard/README.md

 ```

 ### 4) SQL
-- Open `sql/ev analytics.sql` in your client and run the sections you need.
+- Open `ev analytics.sql` in your client and run the sections you need.